kubeslice-ent/egs-installation/README.md

 ### 6. **Adding Additional Workers (Optional)**

-   To add another worker to your EGS setup, you need to make an entry in the `kubeslice_worker_egs` section of your `egs-installer-config.yaml` file.
+   To add another worker to your EGS setup, you need to make an entry in the `kubeslice_worker_egs` section of your `egs-installer-config.yaml` file. **For complete worker configuration examples, see [egs-installer-config.yaml](egs-installer-config.yaml#L220-L300)**.
 Follow these steps:

    **Step 1: Add Worker Configuration**